Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 An estimate of all the embodied emissions for the hardware used within the software boundary shall be included.

-Simple models to estimate embodied emissions may be used; however, the most granular data possible and ideally emissions data from a device’s life cycle analysis when calculating the embodied carbon should be used.
+Simple models to estimate embodied emissions may be used; however, the most granular data possible and ideally emissions data from a device’s LCA when calculating the embodied carbon should be used.

 Since the purpose of the SCI is the elimination of emissions `M` shall not include any [market-based measures](#market-based-measures).